 We began playing from numbers, but after several years we felt confident enough to play from music which allowed a much greater range of pieces of music to choose from.

-Highlights of the past 11 years included the acquisition of our own set of handbells - three octaves at first and then another half octave when we'd saved up enough for some more bass bells.
-Then in 2008 we were delighted to acquire a set of hand chimes, especially bought in memory of Ann's mother.
+Highlights over the years have included the acquisition of our own set of handbells - three octaves at first and then another half octave when we'd saved up enough for some more bass bells.
+And in 2008 we were delighted to acquire a set of hand chimes, especially bought in memory of Ann's mother.
+We have now added to these with extra bass and treble handchimes, and have our own set of music stands for playing without tables, and stands and risers for holding our music when we play with tables for all the bells and bell techniques.

 Most of us are members of the congregation at All Saints' Church, Sanderstead and when the team grew too large for Sandra's dining table, we moved into the vestry of the church and later into St Catherine's Aisle in the main body of the church, which was much lighter and more spacious.